-Many of the things you can can do to help prevent the development of varicose veins are as simple as elevating your legs or wearing loose clothing.
-Varicose veins expert Helen Cosgrove provides some handy tips on the preventative measures you can take for varicose veins.
+Many of the things you can do to help prevent the development of varicose veins are as simple as elevating your legs or wearing loose clothing.
+Here you'll find some handy tips on the preventative measures you can take for varicose veins.

 Varicose veins are a common problem affecting approximately 30% of adults.
 Although some people are more prone to developing the condition, particularly those with a family history of varicose veins, there are certain measures you can take to help prevent the problem.